Alaska Basin (Basin Lakes)

-At roughly 6.4 miles the trail enters a large meadow where you'll have some absolutely fantastic views of 10,681-foot Mt.
+At roughly 6.4 miles the trail enters a large meadow where you'll enjoy some amazing views of Mt.
 Meek and The Wedge.
 Beyond this point the trail becomes quite rocky and rugged, while passing through intermittent groves of trees and meadows.
 Hikers will also find large boulders, more bare rock areas, and a few waterfalls.
 The trail also crosses over several creeks without the benefit of a footbridge where some rock hopping is involved.
 Some of the creek crossings are fairly narrow, while some are wider where you'll have to watch for loose stepping stones.
 Hikers may want to consider bringing trekking poles to assist with balance during these crossings.

 At just over 7.7 miles hikers will finally reach the top of the climb and enter the Alaska Basin zone.
 11,938-foot Buck Mountain will be the prominent peak looking straight ahead from this point.